ethereum/ethereum-org-website/src/content/upgrades/sharding/index.md

 ### Everyone can run a node {#everyone-can-run-a-node}

 Sharding is a good way to scale if you want to keep things decentralized as the alternative is to scale by increasing the size of the existing database.
 This would make Ethereum less accessible for network validators because they'd need powerful and expensive computers.
-With shard chains, validators only need to store/run data for the shard they're validating, not the entire network (like what happens today).
-This speeds things up and drastically reduces hardware requirements.
+With sharding, validators will no longer be required to store all of this data themselves, but instead can use data techniques to confirm that the data has been made available by the network as a whole.
+This drastically reduces the cost of storing data on layer 1 by reducing hardware requirements.

 ### More network participation {#more-network-participation}